Tag: bodaq

 Still, I needed work — fast.

-Once a business starts moving, it builds momentum.
+Once a vinyl wrap business starts gaining momentum,

 The reality was simple:

-1. Promoting interior film services to Canadian contractors who had never heard of it was extremely difficult.
+to Canadian contractors who had never heard of it

 All I had to say was: